STRATEGIC

 • Example: A venture capital firm advises a SaaS startup to improve its SFM Level before its next funding round, ensuring it has a roadmap for evolving AI trends in its industry.

-SFM Levels CREATE VALUE TO INVESTORS
+SFMA CREATES VALUE TO INVESTORS

 Reduce investment risks